Abbasmo72/Bash-Script/README.md

 <hr>

 ## 6. View Sys log
-This Bash script is designed to check user privileges and display the recent lines of a system log file.
-It first verifies whether the user has root access; if not, an error message is displayed, and the execution stops.
-The log file path is stored in the LOG_FILE variable, with the default set to /var/log/syslog.
-It then checks for the existence of the log file, and if the file is not found, an appropriate message is shown, and the script exits.
-If the file exists, the script uses the tail command to display the last 30 lines of the log.
-This simple and quick tool is intended for system administrators to monitor and troubleshoot recent system events efficiently.
+This Bash script checks if the user has root access and displays the last 30 lines of a system log file.
+It verifies root privileges, checks if the log file exists (default: /var/log/syslog), and uses the tail command to show the last 30 lines.
+If the user lacks root access or the file doesn't exist, it shows an error and exits.
+It's a quick tool for system administrators to monitor recent events.

 View the code <b>[Bash Script Code](BashScript/ViewSyslog/ViewSyslogEnglish.sh)</b>.
 <hr>